mwhelan/mwhelan.github.io/Snow/_posts/2016-07-17-the-state-of-dotnet-core-testing-today.md

 For more detailed progress and discussion on .NET Core, see [Issue #145 - Support .NET Core](https://github.com/fixie/fixie/issues/145).

 One of the items on the roadmap is to publish a prerelease NuGet package of 2.x for initial round of feedback but, as far as I can tell, that has not been released yet.

+Fixie's creator, [Patrick Lioi](https://twitter.com/plioi), has more details on Fixie 2.0's progress on his [blog](https://lostechies.com/patricklioi/2016/07/22/tiny-steps-creating-fixie-2-0/), including a link to a [video presentation](https://vimeo.com/175828748) he did about it.

 ## Mocking Frameworks
 Most of the mocking frameworks depend on Castle.Core, which itself currently has alpha support for .Net Core.
 Note, that at the time of writing, Castle.Core had a dependency on System.Diagnostics.TraceSource, meaning the mocking frameworks also had this dependency.
 As Jonathon Rossi says in the comments below, Castle.Core have since released Castle Core 4.0.0-beta001, which removes that dependency, so expect this dependency to drop off the mocking frameworks once they update to the latest Castle.Core.